vipin-tech/SoapBoxLabs/README.md

 # Disregard Errorenous datapoints in the dataset

-This application helps to find the errorenous data points in the dataset using two different algorithms.
+This application helps to filter out the errorenous data points in the dataset using two different algorithms.

 ## Prerequites